oxheron/yao/README.md

     make

-Then install xxHash.
-You can build it from source, or more instructions can be found at [https://github.com/Cyan4973/xxHash](https://github.com/Cyan4973/xxHash).
 To use the library include include/yao.h
-Then when linking link xxHash/libxxHash and bin/libYao
+Then when linking link bin/libYao